donofden/donofden.github.io/_posts/2020-03-20-Pytest-for-AWS-Lambdas-and-Dynamodb.md

 Finally, we assert the response to seeing our lambda behaves as expected.
 I believe the rest of the tests are self-explanatory.

-## Using @pytest.yeald_fixture
+## Using @pytest.yield_fixture

-The above test can also be written with `@pytest.yeald_fixture`, which will be a lot neater and it includes scope for the dynamodb resource.
+The above test can also be written with `@pytest.yield_fixture`, which will be a lot neater and it includes scope for the dynamodb resource.

 ```python
 import boto3